Tbaytel's Accessibility Plan

 General

-Tbaytel prepared this accessibility plan in accordance with the Accessible Canada Act (A.C.A.) and supporting regulations including the Canadian Radio-television and Telecommunications Commission (C.R.T.C) Accessibility Reporting Regulations.
-Our accessibility program considers requirements under the Employment Equity Act and the Accessibility for Ontarians with Disabilities Act.
-It also respects subsections of the Telecommunications and Broadcasting Acts.
+This accessibility plan has been prepared by Tbaytel in accordance with the Accessible Canada Act (A.C.A.) and supporting regulations including the Canadian Radio-television and Telecommunications Commission (C.R.T.C) Accessibility Reporting Regulations.
+Our accessibility program considers other requirements under the Employment Equity Act and the Accessibility for Ontarians with Disabilities Act, and it respects subsections of the Telecommunications and Broadcasting Acts.

-If you would like to review this plan or a description of our accessibility feedback process in an accessible format that is better for you, you may request it using any of our feedback methods.
+If you would like to review this plan or a description of our accessibility feedback process in an accessible format that better meets your communication needs, you can request it using any of the feedback methods listed above.
 We will provide it to you in print, large print, or an electronic format within 15 days of your request.
 If you require Braille or an audio format, we will provide it to you within 45 days of your request.

 Accessibility Statement

-Tbaytel is committed to helping realize the A.C.A.’s goal of a barrier-free Canada by 2040 through the identification, removal and prevention of barriers faced by persons with disabilities.
-We welcome opportunities for meaningful consultation with individuals and groups from various accessibility communities, our employees and with the greater public.
-We value any and all feedback that will assist us in our efforts.
+Tbaytel is committed to helping realize the A.C.A.'s goal of a barrier-free Canada by 2040 through the identification, removal, and prevention of barriers faced by persons with disabilities.
+We welcome opportunities for meaningful consultation with individuals and groups from various accessibility communities, our employees, and the greater public.

 Executive Summary